Disability service providers in Victoria are required to take human rights into consideration whenever they make a decision.

 Disability Abuse Prevention Strategy-Dignity, respect and safer services

 Victoria introduced new legislation amending the Disability Act in 2017 to strengthen oversight of the disability sector and to promote a culture of zero tolerance of abuse of people with disability in Victoria.

 The Disability Abuse Prevention Strategy outlines Victoria's zero tolerance approach to abuse.
 It provides a guide for individuals, service providers and the sector to understand promote and enhance safeguards and to prevent abuse.
 The Strategy recognises the role that service providers and the disability sector have in stopping abuse from happening and has a key focus on building the capacity of people with disability to assert their rights and to act in their own interest.

-A range of resources have been developed or funded by the Department of Health and Human Services to assist service providers embed a culture of zero tolerance of abuse in their organisations, see Disability abuse prevention - resources to build capacity page on our Services website.
+A range of resources have been developed or funded by the Department of Families, Fairness and Housing to assist service providers embed a culture of zero tolerance of abuse in their organisations, see Disability abuse prevention - resources to build capacity page on our Services website.

 Implementing the Convention on the Rights of Persons with Disabilities

 The Implementing the Convention on the Rights of Persons with Disabilities - a resource for services providers publication has been developed by the Senior Practitioner – Disability to assist people with a disability, their families and carers to become more familiar with the rights and obligations as set out in the Convention on the Rights of Persons with Disabilities.
 It explains these rights and obligations in an easy-to-understand way, and highlights some implications for policy and practice within disability services.
 It also provides some guidance about practical measures support services might take to give effect to these rights and obligations.

 Disability advocacy and self-advocacy organisations play a vital role in promoting and advancing the rights of people with a disability.
 For more information see Disability advocacy and self help.